Top Posts and pages is proving popular – this is updated regularly.

 There are many resources for starting and ending lessons described on Mathematics – Starters and Plenaries.

 This week I need some resources to demonstrate plans and elevations.
 There are several Wisweb applets from the Freudenthal Institute which are excellent for this topic.
 These work well on the interactive whiteboard for demonstrating to students, they are also ideal for students to explore themselves.
+Just in case you get a Java error message even though you have an up to date version of Java installed then you need to Configure Java (see your programs list) and under the Security tab add an exception site: site address here.
+I left my security setting as high and this did solve the problem.

 Cube houses shows several models with their elevations, select drawing then 3d-model to give a model you can rotate to generate different views.